Data Reliability Scoring: Introduction

 In this paper, we initiate the study of reliability scoring for datasets collected from potentially strategic or noisy sources.
 Although the underlying truth remains unknown, we assume access to outcomes of unknown statistical experiments that depend on it.
 Our contributions include: \squishlist \item We formalize the problem of reliability scoring from observations generated by unknown experiments. (\cref{sec:model}) \item We introduce ground-truth-based dataset reliability orderings as benchmarks for evaluating reliability scores. (\cref{sec:ordering}) \item We propose a novel reliability measure, the \defn{Gram Determinant Score}, along with its kernel variant, which preserves several ground-truth-based dataset reliability orderings under certain conditions.
-Moreover, we show that the Gram Determinant Score is, up to scaling, the unique reliability score that produces the same dataset ranking for all experiments – a property we term {\em experiment agnosticism}. (\cref{sec:gram}) \item We analyze the limitations of reliability scoring and show that the conditions under which the Gram Determinant Score preserves reliability orderings are nearly tight. (\cref{sec:impossible}) \item We empirically validated the Gram Determinant Score using synthetic data, CIFAR-10 image dataset, and employment data. (\cref{sec:experiment}) \squishend
+Moreover, we show that the Gram Determinant Score is, up to scaling, the unique reliability score that produces the same dataset ranking for all experiments – a property we term {\em experiment agnosticism}. (\cref{sec:gram}) \item We analyze the limitations of reliability scoring and show that the conditions under which the Gram Determinant Score preserves reliability orderings are nearly tight. (\cref{sec:impossible}) \item We empirically validate the Gram Determinant Score using synthetic data, the CIFAR-10 image dataset, and employment data.\footnote{Code is available at \url{https://github.com/chen-lab-seas/Data-Reliability-Scoring}.} (\cref{sec:experiment}) \squishend

 The Gram Determinant Score admits a geometric interpretation: it measures the volume of the parallelepiped spanned by the joint distribution of the reported data and the experiment outcomes.
-As the reported data deviate further from the truth, this volume decreases. (\Cref{fig:illustrate_vol})
+Under the conditions analyzed below, this volume decreases as the reported data deviate further from the truth. (\Cref{fig:illustrate_vol})